Category Archives: Wisconsin

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been precisely checked, or an item that is being divided, will certainly need a survey to situate the brand-new corners and great deal lines in Wisconsin, which ought to be completely marked so they will never become lost.
+Land that has actually never ever been specifically surveyed, or an item that is being split, will need a survey to find the new corners and lot lines in Wisconsin, which need to be permanently marked so they will certainly never end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.